Newtown Jets

-The Newtown Jets are an Australian rugby league football club based in Newtown, a suburb of Sydney's inner west.
+The Newtown Jets are a rugby league football club based in Marrickville, a suburb of Sydney's inner west.
 They currently compete in the NSW Cup competition, having left the top grade after the 1983 NSWRFL season.
 The Jets' home ground is Henson Park, and their team colours are blue (traditionally royal blue) and white.

 Established in 1908, Newtown were one of the founding members of the New South Wales Rugby Football League.
 They competed continuously in the NSWRFL premiership until their departure in 1983, the first reduction in the League since 1937.
 Over this period they won the competition three times.

 History

 NSWRFL Premiership

-The club was founded on 14 January 1908 at a public meeting held at Newtown Town Hall that had been convened by the prominent Sydney sportsman James J. Giltinan (after whom the NSW Rugby League Premiership shield is named), local MP Henry Hoyle, and Harry Hamill (1879-1947), who was to be the fledgling club's first captain.
+The club was founded on 14 January 1908 at a public meeting held at Newtown Town Hall that had been convened by the prominent Sydney sportsman James J. Giltinan (after whom the NSW Rugby League Premiership shield is named), local MP Henry Hoyle, and Harry Hamill, who was to be the fledgling club's first captain.

 Newtown was the second rugby league football club to be founded in Australia and is the oldest in existence.
 The first club, Glebe, was formed on 9 January 1908.
 When the 'Dirty Reds' (Glebe) were controversially excluded from the NSWRL Premiership in 1929, Newtown became the oldest remaining Australian club.

 There is some discussion however over whether or not Newtown was actually the first Rugby league club in Australia, being formed on 8 January 1908, one day earlier than Glebe.
 The club's website stands by this claim, however other sources, most notably Terry Williams' book Out of the Blue: The History of Newtown RLFC, dispute this claim.
 Rugby league historian Sean Fagan similarly holds that the date of 14 January 1908 is the correct foundation day.
 The minutes of the original meeting held by Newtown's Board shows the date as 8 January.
+A Newtown winger, Jack Scott, was the first to score a try in the New South Wales Rugby League premiership.

 Newtown played in the NSWRFL Premiership from 1908 to 1983.
 They won the 1910 NSWRFL Premiership after drawing the final was enough to see them win due to being minor premiers.
-A Newtown winger, Jack Scott, was the first to score a try in the New South Wales Rugby League premiership.